mcrossover97/CO2REAKT/README.md

 ## Contact

 If you have any questions, feel free to email [khojastehmehr.mohammad@gmail.com](mailto:khojatehmehr.mohammad@gmail.com).
-If you have any questions about the machine learning codes, feel free to ask me (mailto:eng.MohammadGhodsi@gmail.com)
+If you have any questions about the machine learning codes, feel free to email [MohammadGhodsi@gmail.com](mailto:eng.MohammadGhodsi@gmail.com)